-Researchers at Neuroscience Research Australia (NeuRA) and University of New South Wales (UNSW) are inviting people who have noticed changes in their memory or thinking, or are diagnosed with Mild Cognitive Impairment (MCI) or Subjective Cognitive Decline (SCD) to participate in a voluntary online research trial aiming to reduce the risk of dementia.
+Researchers at Neuroscience Research Australia (NeuRA) and University of New South Wales (UNSW) are inviting people who have noticed changes in their memory or thinking, or are diagnosed with Mild Cognitive Impairment (MCI), to participate in a voluntary research trial investigating dementia risk reduction.

 What is the MyCOACH Trial about?

 This research aims to test the effectiveness of an e-learning and behaviour change course designed to support healthy brain ageing and reduce risk of dementia.
-The course is tailored for people reporting cognitive difficulties or changes.
-The trial runs for 12 weeks, with a follow up at 1 and 2 years afterwards.
+The course is tailored for people experiencing changes or concerns in thinking, memory or cognition.
+The trial runs for 12 weeks, with a follow up 1 year afterwards.

 What is involved in this research trial?

 Interested volunteers will be asked to complete some eligibility checks to confirm this study is a good match.
 If you decide to take part you would be placed into one of two groups.
 To ensure the research is fair and unbiased, the group is chosen randomly – like pulling names from a hat.

-MyCOACH e-learning group (“Intervention”): Volunteers in this group participate in the 12 week online MyCOACH program.
-This includes 6 e-learning chapters, as well as three phone consultations with a dietician and/or exercise physiologist, and a 3-month subscription to a brain training app.
+- MyCOACH e-learning group: Participants take part in the 12 week online MyCOACH program.
+This includes e- learning, consultations with a dietician and/or exercise physiologist, and subscription to a brain training app.

-Control Education group (“Control”): Volunteers in this group will receive information about cognitive health and risk factors for dementia.
+Control group: Participants will receive information about cognitive health and risk factors for dementia.
 This group is important to be able to measure the effectiveness of the research.
-At the end of the study, volunteers in this “control” group can access the full MyCOACH e-learning course.
+At the end of the study, access to the full MyCOACH e-learning course will be provided.

-- Take part in four telephone interviews throughout the study with questions about your health.
-This includes a follow-up at the end of 12 weeks, and 1 and 2 years later.
+- All participants take part in a few telephone interviews throughout the study with questions about your health.
+This includes a follow-up at the end of the 12 week period, and 1 year later.